 The Impact of Agent Experience on the Real Estate Transaction.
 Bennie D. Waller and Ali Jubran, Journal of Housing Research, 2012, 21:1.

 This research examines the marketing outcomes of real estate agents who acquire and maintain their real estate salesperson’s license for two years or less (rookie) relative to agents who have been licensed agents for 10 years or more (veteran).
 The findings show that properties listed by rookie agents will sell for approximately 10% less than those listed by more experienced agents and remain on the market significantly longer than those of more experienced agents.
 Properties listed by veteran agents sell for approximately 2% more and did so 32% faster.

-What You Say Matters: The Impact of Broker Vernacular on Property Marketing Outcomes.
-Kimberly R. Goodwin, Bennie D. Waller and H. Shelton Weeks.
-Journal of Housing Research, forthcoming
+The Impact of Broker Vernacular on Property Marketing Outcomes.
+Kimberly R. Goodwin, Bennie D. Waller and Shelton Weeks.
+Journal of Housing Research, 2014, 23:2, 143-161.

 This study examines the use of broker terminology in MLS listings and its impact on property sales.
 The results presented in this paper provide evidence that what the broker writes in the MLS listing does matter and provides strong support for the value creation hypothesis.
 While potential buyers are likely to discount what is perceived to be over-exaggeration and hype, for the most part deliberate and careful construction of the MLS listing can result in positive marketing outcomes (higher selling price, shorter time on market, and higher probability of sale).
 Furthermore, it is apparent that brokers do convey meaningful information to each other privately through the MLS.

 Client Externality of Agents Selling Their Own Properties.
 Xun Bian, Geoffrey K. Turnbull and Bennie D. Waller.
 Journal of Real Estate Finance and Economics, 2015, 1-26.